Metallicity: Relationship between stellar metallicity and planets

-HII regions
+H II regions

-Young, massive and hot stars (typically of spectral types O and B) in H II regions emit UV photons that ionize ground-state hydrogen atoms, knocking electrons and protons free; this process is known as photoionization.
+Young, massive and hot stars (typically of spectral types O and B) in H II regions emit UV photons that ionize ground-state hydrogen atoms, knocking electrons free; this process is known as photoionization.
 The free electrons can strike other atoms nearby, exciting bound metallic electrons into a metastable state, which eventually decay back into a ground state, emitting photons with energies that correspond to forbidden lines.
-Through these transitions, astronomers have developed several observational methods to estimate metal abundances in HII regions, where the stronger the forbidden lines in spectroscopic observations, the higher the metallicity.
-These methods are dependent on one or more of the following: the variety of asymmetrical densities inside HII regions, the varied temperatures of the embedded stars, and/or the electron density within the ionized region.
+Through these transitions, astronomers have developed several observational methods to estimate metal abundances in H II regions, where the stronger the forbidden lines in spectroscopic observations, the higher the metallicity.
+These methods are dependent on one or more of the following: the variety of asymmetrical densities inside H II regions, the varied temperatures of the embedded stars, and/or the electron density within the ionized region.